joinbox/guidelines/node.js/README.md

 	/.gitignore

-all file and foldernames are written in camelcase, normally with the first letter in lowercase ( except for classes ).
+all file and foldernames are written in camelCase, normally with the first letter in lowercase ( except for classes ).

 ## code structure

+you should implement the aplications & modules like it's done in the demo project [ee-webserver](https://github.com/eventEmitter/ee-webserver). it's very important that you use the modules recommended by joinbox.
+Classes must be implemented using the ee-class module.
+If you plan to use other modules & libraries you must contact joinbox in advance.

 ## recommended libraries